Carol Webster 1948 - 2020 - Obituary

-Carol was born June 6, 1948 in Worcester, Massachusetts, daughter of the late James S. and Catherine A. (Hashim) Esper.
+Carol was born June 6, 1948 in Worcester, MA, daughter of the late James S. and Catherine A. (Hashim) Esper.

 She visited many amazing countries in her lifetime and would love to tell stories of her travels.
 Although she lived in Florida for almost 40 years, she always loved to come "home" to Massachusetts.
 She enjoyed summers in Gloucester reading books on the deck and sharing a traditional Lebanese meal with her family in Worcester.
 Being with her friends and family brought her so much joy.
 She loved spoiling her nieces and nephews and enjoyed being with the next generation of babies.